PricelessToolkit/CapiBridge/README.md

 ## 📣 Updates, Bugfixes, and Breaking Changes
+- 28.07.2025 - Hardware modification, The new LoRa module RA-01SH "SX1262"
+- - Using a SX1262 compartible library.
 - 22.05.2025 - Breaking Change (XOR obfuscation "Encryption" for LoRa).
 - - All LoRa sensors' firmware needs to be updated.
 - 14.05.2025 - [2-way communication,](https://github.com/PricelessToolkit/CapiBridge/tree/main?tab=readme-ov-file#-2-way-communication--sending-commands) for now only "LoRa".